-Heat Stroke Treatment Specialist Questions and Answers
+Heat Stroke Treatment Specialist Q&A

 Heat Stroke can be severe and dangerous and is very common during the hot summer months.
 Taking precautionary methods to ensure heat stroke doesn’t occur can help.
 If you do have signs or symptoms of heat stroke, please visit us at Priority Urgent Care today!
 For more information, call us today or book an appointment online.
 We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!